 Remember wages are classed as an allowable business expense – dividend payments are not.

-If you choose to be paid entirely by dividend you won’t pay income tax on the money you withdraw, however, your company will have to pay corporation tax on the profits used to pay those dividends.
+If you choose to be paid entirely by dividend, you won’t have to fork out income tax on the money you withdraw, but corporation tax will be payable by your company on the profits used to pay those dividends.

 We suggest you pay yourself a low wage (a figure below your personal allowance).
 This will allow your company to receive corporation tax relief on your salary, and you won’t have to fork out for national insurance or income tax.
 Pay yourself the balance of any profit as a dividend.